Enjoy the summer nights of 2024! Recommended fireworks festivals in Kanagawa Prefecture

 Number of launches: Approximately 3,500

-The Kanazawa Festival Fireworks Display is held at Umi no Park on the fourth Saturday of August every year.
-This year marks the 50th anniversary, and the display will include a barrage of star mines, celebratory fireworks, and the Kanazawa ward mascot, Botan-chan Fireworks, to liven up the event.
-Another great thing about the display is that it's free to enter, and anyone can sit on the beach or the grass in the park and watch the fireworks.
+The Kanazawa Festival Fireworks Display is held every year on the fourth Saturday of August at Umi no Park.
+This year marks the 50th anniversary of the display, and the display will feature a barrage of starmines, celebratory fireworks, and Kanazawa Ward's mascot, Botan-chan Fireworks, to liven up the event.
+Entry is free, so anyone can sit on the beach or the park's grass and watch the fireworks.

-Why not spend a special moment watching fireworks this summer?
+Why not spend some special time watching fireworks this summer?
 Come and enjoy a fireworks display near you!

-*Please check the official website for detailed information before going out.
+*Please check the official website or other sources for detailed information before you go out.